AQHA Best Remuda Award

 AQHA Corporate Partner Zoetis is proud to support this prestigious award.

-To honor the contributions that ranch horses have made to the heritage of the American Quarter Horse, the American Quarter Horse Association and Zoetis present to you the Best Remuda Award.
-The award began in 1992 and has since recognized several outstanding ranches for their efforts in raising American Quarter Horses, an important tool of their trade.
+To honor the contributions that ranch horses have made to the heritage of the American Quarter Horse, the American Quarter Horse Association and Zoetis present the Best Remuda Award.
+The award began in 1992 and has since recognized 23 outstanding ranches for their efforts in raising American Quarter Horses, an important tool of their trade.

 Any ranch that has five or more American Quarter Horse mares used to produce horses for ranch work and is a member of AQHA is eligible for this award.
 We encourage you to nominate your ranch or a ranch you feel would be deserving of the Best Remuda Award.

-To apply for the Best Remuda Award, please request an application.
+To apply for the Best Remuda Award, download an application:

 Winners of the Best Remuda Award